FACTS & HIGHLIGHTS:

-WWA’s home office is located in ranch country near the small town of Encampment, Wyoming.
+- WWA’s home office is located in ranch country near the small town of Encampment, Wyoming.

-- WWA has published multiple anthologies including short stories, nonfiction essays, and poetry of the American West.
-The most recent publication is Roundup! edited by Paul A. Hutton, “Cowboys and Campfires,” a Western music CD produced by Jon Chandler; and WWA Cooks, a cookbook edited by Sherry Monahan and Nancy Plain.
+- WWA has published multiple anthologies including short stories, nonfiction essays, poetry and music of the American West.
+Recent publications are Roundup! edited by Paul A. Hutton, “Cowboys and Campfires,” a Western music CD produced by Jon Chandler; and WWA Cooks, a cookbook edited by Sherry Monahan and Nancy Plain.

-- WWA’s 2014 national convention will be held in Sacramento, California.
-The 2015 convention will be held in Billings, Montana, and in 2019 we will be meeting in Utah.
+- WWA’s 2017 national convention will be held in Kansas City, Missouri.
+The 2018 convention will be held in Billings, Montana, and in 2019 we will be meeting in Utah.

 - Students are welcome to participate in activities of Western Writers of America.
 They can attend the convention at the member rate, and receive a subscription to the Roundup Magazine at a cost of $20 per year.
 (This participation has no bearing on their possible future WWA membership, but we certainly hope it inspires many of them to write about the West.)